 Lettrétage, Mehringdamm 61, 10961 Berlin, Germany.
 Kuratiert und organisiert by Michaela Prinzinger

-.Somatic TaleOhrZ (two channel video installation with sound, 2019) in the exhibition Is It Possible to Live Outside of Language? which takes place at the Indus Valley School of Art and Architecture in Karachi, Pakistan during August and September 2019.
+.Somatic TaleOhrZ (two channel video installation with sound, 2019) in the exhibition Is It Possible to Live Outside of Language? at the Indus Valley School of Art and Architecture in Karachi, Pakistan during August and September 2019.
 Organized by the Goethe Institut in Karachi.
 Curated by Aziz Sohail.

 Text / Video editing / Sound composition: Vassiliea Stylianidou.